quasarframework/quasar/docs/src/pages/app-extensions/introduction.md

 1. Enhance CLI behavior with new commands
 2. Make a Quasar UI plug-in
-3. Install a accompanying application
+3. Install an accompanying application
-4. Create and share a custom components
+4. Create and share a custom component
 5. Create and share added features to the framework or other applications
 6. Build, launch and control an API server
 7. Hook, combine and extend quasar core components